FridayOrtiz/Friday811.github.io/cv.md

 *  [CryptoClipWatcher](https://ccw.e-paths.com/), a Windows utility to defend against clipboard hijacking malware.
 Written in C#.
 *  [ChainLock](https://chainlock.e-paths.com/walkthrough.html?lan=en#walkthrough), a Linux and Android tool to protect sensitive files.
 Desktop application written in C and Python, with extensions.
 Mobile application written in Java.
+The project stands up a Tor hidden service to communicate.
+Ask me about it sometime, it's a fun one.

 #### Work Blog